Levies are the lifeblood of shared living schemes

 Q: What are the consequences for the scheme if a member fails to pay?

-Q: Can the Body Corporate charge interest on overdue levies?
 A: Yes.
 Under Management Rule 21(3)(c), the Body Corporate may charge interest on any overdue amount.
 This requires a written trustee resolution and must be in accordance with the National Credit Act.
-In this specific case, interest was calculated at 24% per annum.
+In this case, interest was calculated at 24% per annum.

 Q: What happens if the respondent does not defend themselves during the adjudication?